Barbara H. Vann received her Ph.D.in sociology from the University of Arizona in 1987.

 At Loyola, she has been involved in the creation of the Gender Studies minor, in diversity issues, in service-learning, and in the Messina program.
 Her teaching and research interests focus on the intersection of race, class, gender, sexuality, and disability.
 During her recent sabbatical she completed interviews with a sample of Czechs about their memories of the 1989 fall of communism (the “velvet revolution”) and is currently writing about her findings.
 She directs Loyola's summer study abroad program in Prague (learn about applying to study abroad in Prague).
 In past years she taught at the Maryland Correctional Institute for Women.
 At Loyola, she is a member of OUTLoyola, the faculty/staff/administrator GLBTA organization.

-Dr. Vann's recent publications include Sociology in Everyday Life and articles on disability in the Czech Republic.
+Dr. Vann's publications include Sociology in Everyday Life and and more recently, articles based on her research in the Czech Republic.

 View Dr. Vann's C.V.
 (PDF).